 Here are ten tips you can apply on your next shoot to set yourself apart from the rest.

-Use the Location for a New Angle on Fashion Portraits
+10. Artistic Fashion Photography: Using the Location for a New Angle

 The area you find should engage your audience and convince them it’s real–even if it’s a set.

 When location scouting, look for a place based on the look or mood you’d like to achieve.
 If you want a dreamy location, then you can shoot in the woods or near the sea.

 For an urban vibe, take photos in the streets.

 And if you want a futuristic look, then find an area with post-modern architecture.

 There are also times when a studio is all you need.
 You’ll be surprised what you can achieve with a blank wall by playing around with your lights and angles.

 Don’t be scared to try shooting at places that people don’t expect to see.
 It doesn’t matter if it’s a construction site or your own backyard.